 The long Thanksgiving weekend came and went, and the Christmas season arrived with its myriad of attendant seasonal activities.
 The first weekend in December Kelly and Stacy Galloway took their son to see Santa in the center court of the Puritan Falls Mall.
 After the boy had his picture taken sitting on Kris Kringle's lap, the family went home and decorated the house with garland, ceramic snowmen, potted poinsettia, cardboard cutouts and colorful twinkling lights.

 Once the house was decked in its Christmas finery, Kelly brought the artificial tree down from the attic and placed it in front of the large bay window in the living room.
 Stacy allowed her son to hang the non-breakable decorations on the lower branches while she and her husband hung the delicate glass ornaments at the top.
 When the tree was finished, the parents and child stood back and admired their handiwork.

 "We did a beautiful job, if I do say so myself," Stacy remarked.

-"Let's just hope that mean old Grinch doesn't sneak down the chimney and try to steal our tree," Kelly teased his son.
-"Or even worse, the presents Santa will put beneath it on Christmas Eve."
+"Let's just hope that mean old Mr. Grinch doesn't sneak down the chimney and try to steal our tree," Kelly teased his son.
+"Or even worse, take all the presents Santa will put underneath it on Christmas Eve."

 Her son looked at her questioningly, and she pointed toward the fireplace mantel.

-"Speaking of goodnights, I believe it's past your bedtime, young man," Stacy announced from the kitchen.
+"Speaking of goodnights, I believe it's past your bedtime, young man," Stacy announced from the kitchen doorway.